Sultan of Perak

-The Sultan of Perak (سلطان ڤيراق) is one of the oldest hereditary seats among the Malay states.
+The Sultan of Perak (Sultan Perak, Jawi: سلطان ڤيراق) is the constitutional monarch and head of state of the Malaysian state of Perak.
+It is one of the oldest hereditary seats among the Malay states.
+The current Sultan of Perak, Sultan Nazrin Muizzuddin Shah, has been in office since 29 May 2014.

-When the Sultanate of Malacca empire fell to Portugal in 1511, Sultan Mahmud Syah I retreated to Kampar, Sumatra, and died there in 1528.
-He left behind two princes named Sultan Alauddin Riayat Shah II and Sultan Muzaffar Syah.
-The former went on to establish the Sultanate of Johor.
-Muzaffar Syah was invited to rule Perak: he became the first sultan of Perak.
+When the Malacca Sultanate fell to Portugal in 1511, Sultan Mahmud Shah retreated to Kampar, Sumatra, and died there in 1528.
+He left behind two princes, Alauddin Riayat Shah II and Muzaffar Shah.
+The former established the Sultanate of Johor.
+Muzaffar Shah was invited to rule Perak, of which he became the first sultan.

 Line of succession to the Perak throne

 In contrast to the other Malay sultanates, the ruling dynasty of Perak utilises a somewhat complex order of succession.

-The reigning Sultan appoints princes in the male line of descent from a Sultan to certain high princely titles.
-They are arranged in a strict order of precedence indicating the order of succession to the throne.
-As per ruling of 25 February 1953, the present hierarchy of titles and the corresponding order of succession is as follows:
+The reigning sultan appoints princes in the male line of descent from a sultan to certain high princely titles.
+They are arranged in an order of precedence indicating the order of succession to the throne.
+As per ruling of 25 February 1953, the present hierarchy of titles, current holders of these titles and the corresponding order of succession is as follows: